-- 1 Taxable interest (T5 slip) - 2 Interest paid to the seller at purchase; this is deductible on line 22100 Carrying charges and interest expenses (no prescribed slip is required) - 3 Gain or loss, as applicable (T5008 slip and calculation of the ACB).
+- 1 Taxable interest (T5 slip) - 2 Interest paid to the seller at purchase; this is deductible at the Carrying charges and interest expenses (no prescribed slip is required) section. - 3 Gain or loss, as applicable (T5008 slip and calculation of the ACB).